alelodato/vibook/README.md

 ### Deployment to Heroku

-Once you have created a new gitpod workspace and set up the new project, you are ready to deploy to Heroku.
+Once you have created a new vsCode or gitpod workspace and set up the new project, you are ready to deploy to Heroku.

 1. In your heroku account, select Create New App, and give it a unique name related to your project.
 2. Select a region corresponding to where you live and click 'Create App'.